 Has technology made it easier to keep the underground church alive?

 Gianni: From a church-building perspective, technology has provided a minimum guarantee.
-When house churches are cracked down, there is at least a basic connection between the leadership team and the congregation, or members to members.
-That way the flock will not disperse completely if being struck.
-Without internet, gathering and the link between Christians would be very weak, scattered, and in smaller scale.
-With this technology, now we can still maintain online gathering with more than 500 participants.
+When house churches are cracked down, there is at least a basic connection between the leadership team and the congregation or members to members.
+That way, the flock will not disperse completely if being struck.
+Without the internet, gathering and the link between Christians would be very weak, scattered, and on a smaller scale.
+With this technology, now we can still maintain online gatherings with more than 500 participants.